Exploring the Decline in Physician Burnout Rates: Factors Contributing to the Decrease and What It Means for Healthcare

 5. Focus on Measurement and Accountability

-Measuring well-being within healthcare organizations has become a focus area for improvement.
-Nancy Nankivil, director of organizational well-being at the AMA, emphasizes that “we cannot improve what we are not measuring.”
-By leveraging data related to physician burnout, healthcare leaders can implement evidence-based strategies to sustain improvements in physician mental health.
+Assessing well-being within healthcare organizations has now become a focal point for improvement.
+Nancy Nankivil, the AMA’s director of organizational well-being, underscores that “we cannot improve what we are not measuring.”
+By analyzing data on physician burnout, healthcare leaders can create evidence-based strategies that promote sustained improvements in mental health for providers.

 The Role of Technology in Mitigating Burnout